denoland/deno/docs/getting_started/setup_your_environment.md

 Vim works fairly well for Deno/TypeScript if you install [CoC](https://github.com/neoclide/coc.nvim) (intellisense engine and language server protocol).
-After CoC itself is installed, from inside Vim, simply run `:CocInstall coc-deno`.
-From now on, things like `gd` (go to definition) and `gr` (goto/find references) should work.
+After CoC itself is installed, from inside Vim, simply run `:CocInstall coc-tsserver` and `:CocInstall coc-deno`.
+To get get autocompletion working for Deno type definitions run `:CocCommand deno.types`.
+From now on, things like `gd` (go to definition) and`gr` (goto/find references) should work.

 #### Emacs